 - 61-90 days from the trip start date: 50% of total payment refunded**

 - 60 days or less from the trip start date: No refunds

 **This only applies to participants who have paid their balances on time.
 If you do not pay the balance by the due date and cancel after the fact, your deposit is non-refundable.

 If you wish to transfer your deposit from one trip to another you must notify us at least 90 days prior to your original departure date.
 A fee of $150 per person will apply and will be deducted from your original deposit.
 If you notify us less than 90 days prior to the proposed departure date the refund policy applicable to cancellations will apply.
 Transfers may only be made to another trip departing within 12 months of your original departure date.

 Is this a Rogue Expeditions trip, or a Fuego y Agua event?

 It’s both!
-Endurance Adventure developed as a partnership between the two businesses, and is positioned somewhere between the “holiday” style of a typical Rogue Expeditions trip and the “brutality” style of FYAE events.
+Endurance Adventure developed as a partnership between the two businesses, and is positioned somewhere between the “holiday” style of a typical Rogue Expeditions trip and the “epic challenge” style of FYAE events.
 Endurance Adventure is not designed for failure, but it is designed to be physically challenging and to offer a much more in depth immersion experience than a single day event can provide.